 Accounting programs, tax preparation bundles, online games, and publishing and design applications — nearly any and all forms of software — require users to read through an EULA and click a box to “agree” to its terms.
 The software will not run if buyers opt to withhold their agreement.
 They can return the product to the vendor or, in the case of downloaded software, simply stop the installation.

-You may see these contracts referenced in several ways, including:
+You may see these contracts by several different names, including:

 - EULA agreement

 End-user license agreements and terms of service operate hand in hand to create a comprehensive contract between a service provider and service user.

 A standard EULA can be easily mistaken for a terms of service (TOS) document, but there’s an important difference.
 The EULA gives software users permission to download, install, or otherwise access a program or app and establishes guidelines for how they may interact with the software.
 The TOS, on the other hand, are broad guidelines for using a website, app, software, or program.

 EULAs are often incorporated into the TOS.
 However, you may also choose to create a separate EULA and link to it within your terms of service.

 End-user agreements are valuable to any software developer or licensor.
 However, an EULA agreement may be particularly useful if:

 - Your platform allows different levels of access, such as premium and standard access.

 - Your platform processes payments, allows transactions of any kind, or collects sensitive data.